Italian language in Slovenia

 The Italian language is an officially recognized minority language in Slovenia, along with Hungarian.
 Around 3,700 Slovenian citizens speak Italian as their mother tongue, mostly Istrian Italians.
+Their numbers drastically decreased following the Istrian–Dalmatian exodus (1943–1960).
 Italian has a strong presence in Slovenia, both historical and current.
 An estimated 15% of Slovenians speak Italian as a second language, which is one of the highest percentages in the European Union.

 History

 Between the Late Middle Ages and 1797, part of the territory of the Slovenian Istria (almost entirely corresponding to the current municipalities of Koper, Izola and Piran) was under Venetian rule.
-During that period, the population of the coastal area, which had spoken various Romance dialects (either of Rhaeto-Romance or Istriot origin) adopted the Venetian dialect of Italian.
+During that period, the population of the coastal area, which had spoken various Romance dialects (either of Rhaeto-Romance or Istriot origin) adopted the Venetian language.
 Koper/Capodistria was an important centre of art and culture during the Italian Renaissance.
 During Austrian rule, which lasted until 1918, Italian was the official language of these areas, along with German.
 Only in the late 19th century, Slovene became co-official, but only in those rural areas where there was a Slovene ethnic majority.

 During Austrian rule many Istrian Italians looked with sympathy towards the Risorgimento movement that fought for the unification of Italy.
 However, after the Third Italian War of Independence (1866), when the Veneto and Friuli regions were ceded by the Austrians to the newly formed Kingdom Italy, Istria remained part of the Austro-Hungarian Empire, together with other Italian-speaking areas on the eastern Adriatic.
 This triggered the gradual rise of Italian irredentism among many Italians in Istria, who demanded the unification of Istria with Italy.
 The Italians in Istria supported the Italian Risorgimento: as a consequence, the Austrians saw the Italians as enemies and favored the Slav communities of Istria, fostering the nascent nationalism of Slovenes and Croats.

 During the meeting of the Council of Ministers of 12 November 1866, Emperor Franz Joseph I of Austria outlined a wide-ranging project aimed at the Germanization or Slavization of the areas of the empire with an Italian presence: